Social commerce strategies: from browsing to buying on social media

 Authentic storytelling

-Consumers buy from brands with whom they have an emotional connection.
+Consumers buy from brands they have an emotional connection with.
 Tell stories about your company, your team, and your customers.
 Show how your products improve people's lives.

 User-generated content

 Customer photos and videos are pure gold for social commerce.
-They offer social proof and authentic product demonstrations.
-Encourage customers to share their experiences via hashtags and contests.
+They provide social proof and authentic product demonstrations.
+Encourage customers to share their experiences through hashtags and contests.

 Educational content

 Information that adds value builds trust.
 Create tutorials, tips, and how-to content around your products.
-This positions your company as an expert and increases the chance of purchase.
+This positions your company as an expert and increases the likelihood of purchase.

 Behind-the-scenes content

 People are curious about what happens behind the scenes.
-Show your production process, team members, and company culture.
+Showcase your production process, team members, and company culture.
 This humanizes your brand and creates connection.

-The AI content creation tools can help produce variations of successful content on a large scale.
+The AI content creation tools can help produce variations of successful content at scale.

 Influencer marketing and partnerships

-Influencer marketing forms the backbone of many successful social commerce strategies.
-It's about finding the right people who your target audience trusts and follows.
+Influencer marketing is the backbone of many successful social commerce strategies.
+It's about finding the right people your target audience trusts and follows.

-Micro-influencers (1,000-100,000 followers) often have higher engagement rates and cost less than large influencers.
+Micro-influencers (1,000-100,000 followers) often have higher engagement rates and cost less than major influencers.
 Their followers trust their recommendations more, resulting in better conversions.

-Macro-influencers offer more reach but lower engagement rates.
+Macro-influencers offer greater reach but lower engagement rates.
 They are suitable for brand awareness, while micro-influencers work better for direct sales.

 Long-term partnerships